Program structure and curriculum

 - MASTERY FORUM

-- From January to July, the Mastery Forum provides further knowledge and interaction with others to work on and finalize their respective Capstone Projects, which are strategy proposals to the organizations they belong to.
+- The Mastery Forum provides further knowledge and interaction with others to work on and finalize their respective Capstone Projects, which are strategy proposals to the organizations they belong to.
 Creating a good and unique strategy requires a business sense beyond skill sets.
-At the Mastery Forum, the students will make preliminary presentations on their Capstone Project to the faculty and their peer students, and receive direct feedback to brush up their proposal.
-The Mastery Forum, in addition, will invite several senior executives, with unique experience and achievements, to the class, who will share their experience with the students.
+The students will make preliminary presentations on their Capstone Project to the faculty and their peer students, and receive direct feedback to brush up their proposal.
+In addition, will invite several senior executives, with unique experience and achievements, to the class, who will share their experience with the students.
 Interaction with distinctive leaders is another effective way to develop sense of management, leadership, and strategy creation.

 - GLOBAL IMMERSION EXPERIENCES